+Excessive debris and damaged or missing rubber baffles can cause the engine and hydraulic system to overheat.

+• Excessive debris around the engine cooling air intake and inside of the pump drive belt compartment can create a fire hazard.

+Clean all debris from inside of pump drive belt compartment daily.

+IMPORTANT:

+BEFORE STARTING ENGINE CLEAN GRASS FROM PUMP DRIVE BELT COMPARTMENT.
+CHECK MORE OFTEN IN DRY CONDITIONS.
+E633462

+- On console decal 103-3996 below ignition switch - On decal 1-633462 behind seat on rubber heat shield flap

+Information located:

-Service Interval: Daily or more often in dry condi tions POTENTIAL HAZARD Excessive debris and damaged or missing rubber baffles can cause the engine and hydraulic system to overheat.
-WHAT CAN HAPPEN Excessive debris around the engine cooling air intake and inside of the pump drive belt compartment can create a fire hazard.
-HOW TO AVOID THE HAZARD Clean all debris from inside of pump drive belt compartment daily.
-IMPORTANT: Information located: • On right fuel tank decals 103-4774 (A CLEAN GRASS FROM PUMP Kohler EFI) and 103-5456 (Kohler EF DRIVE BELT COMPARTMENT. , CHECK MORE OFTEN IN DRY On decail 1-633462 benind seat on ru ubber heat CONDITIONS.
-E633462 shield flap a) Stop engine, wait for all moving parts to stop, and remove ke ey. b) Clean all debris from rotating engine air intake screen and from om around engine shrouding. c) Clean all debris from inside of pump drive belt compartment. d) Inspect rubber engine baffles for proper fit.
-Replace if neces sary.
-Clean grass build-up under deck.
-Service Interval: Daily a) Stop engine, wait for all moving parts to stop, and remove k ev. b) Raise deck to the transport (5" (12.7 cm) cutting height) pos • front of unit and support unit using jack stands or equivalent POTENTIAL HAZARD Raising the mower deck for service or maintenance relying solely on mechanical or hydraulic jacks could be dangerous.
-WHAT CAN HAPPEN The mechanical or hydraulic jacks may not be enough support or may malfunction allowing the unit to fall, which support or may malfunction allowing the unit to fall, which could cause injury.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Clean all debris from rotating engine air intake screen and from around engine shrouding. - c) Clean all debris from inside of pump drive belt compartment. - d) Inspect rubber engine baffles for proper fit.
+Replace if necessary. - 5.1.4 Clean grass build-up under deck.

+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Raise deck to the transport (5" (12.7 cm) cutting height) position.
+Lift the front of unit and support unit using jack stands or equivalent support.

+Raising the mower deck for service or maintenance relying solely on mechanical or hydraulic jacks could be dangerous.

+The mechanical or hydraulic jacks may not be enough support or may malfunction allowing the unit to fall, which could cause injury.